 For more information about aid go to our Financial Aid page.
 The Financial Aid Office can also be contacted by calling 573.629.3279.
 Most of the information on financial aid is applicable to both traditional and online students.

 If you have not previously applied to and been accepted as a student, an online application is available here.

 The HLGU Online Coordinator will assist you in registering for courses.
 To start the course registration process, simply contact:

 Visit Tuition & fees page.
 Hannibal-LaGrange University makes available a payment plan called FACTS which can be accessed on the web.
 The payment agreement must be signed and returned to complete registration.
 Any amount due from the student, for which Hannibal-LaGrange has not received verification of a third party payment source, must be paid prior to the start of the second class period.
 See page 135 of the current catalog.
 To receive a 100% refund, the withdrawal must be before or on the first day of the online term; the first day of the online term is not necessarily the same as the day of the class’s first online session.
 After the first day of the online term the refund is 90% in the first week of an 8-week term, and 50% during the 2nd week.
 Additional details related to refund schedules can be found on p.
 136 of the current catalog.
 The per-credit-hour online fee is not refundable.

 You probably will not experience problems taking your online course if your computer was purchased new in the last 3 years.
-The minimum recommended hardware and software requirements for a computer (both PC and Mac) Click here
+The minimum recommended hardware and software requirements for a computer (both PC and Mac) are in this document.

 Regardless, you will need to make sure the computer you’ll be using is prepared for class.
 To prepare your computer, you will need to: get the latest downloads, remove spyware, and set your browser.